tinymce/tinymce-docs/_includes/configuration/style-formats.md

 ## style_formats

 This option enables you to add more advanced style formats for text and other elements to the editor.
-The value of this option will be rendered as styles in the `Formats` dropdown.
+The value of this option will be rendered as styles in the `styleselect` dropdown toolbar item.

-The format of the option is very similar to the formats option, the only difference is the title name that is used for presentation in the drop list.
+It's important to note that the `style_formats` option, while similar in syntax, is entirely separate from the `formats` option.
+This option will only add items to the *Formats* dropdown in the toolbar, not the *Format* dropdown in the menu bar.

 **Type:** `Array`